rustyrothwurt/my_notes/terraform_packer.md

  10. Run docker-compose on your image.
 Either ssh and run docker-compose or...

   `docker-machine ssh aws-sandbox cd /home/path_somewhere/my_ec2_dir && docker-compose up`

+  11. You might have to install various packages (e..g, docker-machine via sudo apt install docker-machine)

 ### Local Files > Packer > AMI > EC2 (One Instance with Alerts configurable in repo)